Lfd4/dodocker/README.md

 [doit task management & automation tool](http://pydoit.org/).
 The build configuration is described in a simple to use yaml file.
 Dodocker was originally created by the need of creating images independent from the docker.com registry.
-Nevertheless it is very convinient to base your build configuration on the public docker registry.
+Nevertheless your are totally free to base your build configuration on the public docker registry.

 Installation
 ============

-For basic usage choose option 1 or 2.
-Option 3 is more involved and probably not what you want to dive into dodocker.

 1. Easy install

-Run `eval $(docker run nawork/dodocker dodocker alias)` inside the dodocker directory.
-This will provide you with the command `dodocker` which is an alias that will call docker run nawork/dodocker
+Run `eval $(docker run --rm nawork/dodocker dodocker alias)`.
+This will pull the dodocker image from the public registry and execute the alias command of dodocker.
+You can now access the command `dodocker` within your current shell.
+The command runs in its own temporary container.
 2. Building your own dodocker

 Check out dodocker from github.
 In the dodocker directory run `docker build -t nawork/dodocker .`.
-After building is complete activate the alias with `eval $(docker run nawork/dodocker dodocker alias)`
+After building is complete activate the alias with `eval $(docker run --rm nawork/dodocker dodocker alias)`
 3. Install dodocker as a python package

 Please consulte the README.md file in the example directory.
-This is a complete setup and a starting point for creating an environment for integrating dodocker in a building environment.
+It describes a complete setup and is a starting point for creating an environment for integrating dodocker in a building environment.

 Quick start